snowplow/snowplow/3-enrich/emr-etl-runner/README.md

 ## Introduction

-SnowPlow::EmrEtlRunner is a Ruby application (built with [Bundler] [bundler]) to run SnowPlow's Hive-based ETL (extract, transform, load) process on [Amazon Elastic MapReduce] [amazon-emr] with minimum fuss.
+SnowPlow::EmrEtlRunner is a Ruby application (built with [Bundler] [bundler]) to run SnowPlow's Scalding-based Enrichment process on [Amazon Elastic MapReduce] [amazon-emr] with minimum fuss.

 ## Find out more